-In individual cases, intramuscular injections of higher doses of vitamin B12 can trigger slight defense responses in the body, such as skin irritations and a special form of acne.
-Hot flushes, dizziness and nausea are also occasionally reported, but these are typically attributed to the preservatives added to the supplement, as opposed to the B12 itself.
+In individual cases, intramuscular injections of high doses of B12 have led to mild immune responses, such as skin irritations and a particular form of acne.
+Hot flushes, dizziness and nausea have also reported, but these are mostly attributed to preservatives contained in supplements rather than to the vitamin itself.

 Vitamin B12 and Acne

-For some patients, particularly high dosages of vitamin B12 injections can lead to outbreaks of acne, as has been shown in various studies.
-The cause of this occurrence has unfortunately not been fully researched.
-The acne clears up, however, as soon as the vitamin B12 supplement ceases to be used.1,2,3
+In some patients, particularly high doses of B12 injections led to outbreaks of acne, as has been shown in various studies.
+Unfortunately, it has not yet been researched as to why this occurs.
+Nevertheless, the acne disappears again as soon as the vitamin B12 supplements have stopped (3-5).

 Vitamin B12 Overdose and Pregnancy

-Since most people with a vitamin B12 deficiency suffer as a result of an intake disorder (their body cannot correctly utilize the vitamin B12), they are entirely reliant on the small amount of B12 which can be absorbed through passive diffusion.
-Thus it is clear that such a high overdose of vitamin B12 is important and necessary to achieve the desired effect.
+Since most people with B12 deficiency suffer from an absorption disorder – i.e. their body cannot correctly utilise the vitamin – they are dependent on the small amounts that can be absorbed via passive diffusion.
+Consequently, an overdose of B12 is often useful, needed to achieve the desired elevation in B12 blood levels.

 Vitamin B12 Overdose for Detoxification

-At the same time, many naturopaths recommend a daily intake as opposed to a larger monthly or weekly dose, which cause the B12 levels in the blood to rise extremely high for a short time.
-Dosages in the region of 250 – 500 µg should be enough to cover the body’s daily requirement in almost all cases.
+Likewise, many naturopaths recommend a daily intake instead of huge monthly or weekly doses, which cause the B12 blood level to rise extremely for a short time only.
+Dosages in the range of 250 – 500 µg should be sufficient in almost all cases to cover the daily requirement.